Drop it at the door?Interest Generation in an Age of Social Distancing

 - Offer a free online resource to start.
 Utilizing a Facebook ad campaign, you can secure interests that want to receive a free online Bible study or other online-only resource.
 Then you can start an email dialogue with them or invite them to an online Bible study through a Zoom meeting or a one-on-one Facetime meeting.

 - Offer prayer or community through the phone or an online environment.
 Many people will be home alone with little to do.
 In a time of anxiety like this it could be a great blessing to have someone to talk with about spiritual matters.

 A Timely Message

 People need Jesus now more than ever, so it’s not the time to hold back.
-During this extraordinary moment in history, the SermonView crew stands ready to help you reach people in your community who are ready to hear our biblical message of hope and wholeness.
+Searches across America have increased up to 5x for searches line end times and second coming.
+During this extraordinary moment in history, we all have an obligation to be reaching out and offering hope to our neighbors.
+The SermonView crew stands ready to help you reach people in your community who are ready to hear our biblical message of hope and wholeness.

 We believe God will use this crisis to reach the hearts of the stubborn and prideful, to pique new curiosities and engage the minds of people no longer distracted by the modern culture.
 God has prepared your church for this moment, to be messengers of hope and healing.
 We are excited and honored to work alongside you.